Clinical Concept Embeddings Learned from Massive Sources of Multimodal Medical Data: Introduction

 \section{Introduction}

 Word embeddings have become an extremely popular way to represent sparse, high-dimensional data in machine learning and natural language processing (NLP).
-Modern notions of word embeddings based on neural networks have their roots in the neural language model of Bengio et. al \cite{Bengio2003}, though the idea is closely related to many other approaches, notably latent semantic analysis (LSA) \cite{Berry1995} and hyperspace analogue to language (HAL) \cite{Lund1996}.
+Modern notions of word embeddings based on neural networks have their roots in the neural language model of Bengio et al. \cite{Bengio2003}, though the idea is closely related to many other approaches, notably latent semantic analysis (LSA) \cite{Berry1995} and hyperspace analogue to language (HAL) \cite{Lund1996}.
 Word embeddings are motivated by the observation that traditional representations for words, such as a one-hot encoding, are high dimensional and inefficient, since such an encoding captures none of the similarity or correlation information between words in the source text.
-The central idea is that a word can be characterized by "the company it keeps" \cite{Harris1954}, thus context words which appear around a given word encode a large amount of information regarding that word's meaning.
+The central idea is that a word can be characterized by ``the company it keeps,'' \cite{Harris1954} thus context words which appear around a given word encode a large amount of information regarding that word's meaning.
 Word embeddings model this contextual information by creating a lower-dimensional space such that words that appear in similar contexts will be nearby in this new space.

-The embedding approach in \emph{word2vec} \cite{Mikolov2013} has proven to be wildly popular since its introduction, and embeddings are now standard components in many NLP tasks.
-The main application has been in the use of "transfer learning", where embeddings are first learned using extremely large sources of unlabeled text (such as web-crawls, Wikipedia dumps, etc), and the embeddings are then used in a supervised task as components of a model which accepts the pre-trained embeddings as inputs (e.g. a recurrent neural network).
+The embedding approach in \emph{word2vec} \cite{Mikolov2013} has become quite popular since its introduction, and embeddings are now standard components in many NLP tasks.
+The main application has been in the use of ``transfer learning,'' where embeddings are first learned using extremely large sources of unlabeled text (from web-crawls, Wikipedia dumps, etc.), and the embeddings are then used in a supervised task as components of a model (e.g., a recurrent neural network) which accepts the pre-trained embeddings as inputs.
 It has been shown that transfer learning can work as well as it does for image data \cite{howard2018fine}, opening up numerous possibilities to exploit transfer learning in many NLP applications.
 Within the context of medical data, recent examples have shown that transfer learning works very well for imaging tasks \cite{Gulshan2016,Beam2016a}, due in large part to the availability of pre-trained computer vision models\cite{he2016deep,szegedy2016rethinking,simonyan2014very} that were pre-trained on the ImageNet database \cite{deng2009imagenet}.